OfflineRocket/Sanctuary-Keyboard-Firmware/README.md

 ## Firmware

-Basic Firmware for The Santuary Wireless Keyboard
+Basic Firmware for The Santuary Wireless Keyboard.
+Library used for keystrokes is the [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard)

 All code is included in the "KeyboardFirmwareRev1" folder.
 Yes, I used the Arduino IDE, but I've tried to document, and separate out the code for legibility.